mmarci72/JobHuntingPlatform/README.md

 - Keycloak for authentication and authorization management
 - Docker for containerizing the above services
 - Azure Container Registry for storing docker images
-- LDAP to get information of employees from their username and to automatically authenticate Career Coaches

 ## Steps for building the project